makersacademy/airport_challenge/README.md

 - I analysed the user stories and wrote the object/message table for each.
 - I drew a diagram to show the relationship between objects and the messages they take i.e their interface methods.
 - In irb I performed the feature test for the behaviour that I was currently testing e.g. when a plane takes off, verify that it has actually gone from the airport.
 - I then created the simplest test for the interface method.
-Using rspec:
+Using RSpec:
   * I saw my test fail (RED)
    * I wrote the code in order to make it pass
    * Then I saw it pass.
 (GREEN)